openhab/openhab-docs/_addons_bindings/zwave/doc/qubino/zmnhtd_0_0.md

 • Default value 0
 • 0-59 = Auto OFF disabled
 • 60-32535 = 60 seconds – 32535 seconds
-The following option values may be configured -:
+The following option values may be configured, in addition to values in the range 0 to 32535 -:

 | Value  | Description |
 |--------|-------------|